 I recently read that the average American person hits their snooze button about three times a morning.
 Unfortunately, on some days, my rate is almost double!
 Well, I wanted today’s topic to include an example that nearly everyone can relate to–the desire for more sleep.
 What is more, the snooze button is a metaphor for my spiritual life, at least as of late.

-Procrastination is a condition that all humans suffer from at some point in our lives–some suffer from this more than others.
+Procrastination is a condition that all humans suffer from at some point in our lives.
+Some suffer from this more than others.
 One might say, “Now hold on for a sec Matt!
-A little procrastination is not bad- I mean we should not work too hard in this life, right?!”
-To answer this hypothetical response, I would say that while putting off for tomorrow what we can do for today is most definitely less heinous than, say, murder or terrorism, I maintain that the devil’s clandestine ploy against God’s faithful often takes ordinary disguises.
+A little procrastination is not bad— I mean we should not work too hard in this life, right?!”
+Procrastination is most definitely less heinous than murder or terrorism.
+However, I maintain that the devil’s clandestine ploy against God’s faithful often takes ordinary disguises.

 Lately, I have been lukewarm in my faith life.
 I mean I still uphold the basic tenets of the Catholic faith: going to Sunday Mass, occasional confession throughout the year, and a weekly reading of the Bible.
 But I still have a deep aching in my soul for more.
 What is my problem?
 For one I failed to follow through at times in my spiritual life.
 I tried to wake up for 6:45 A.M. daily Mass, but I hit my snooze button several times on my phone and overslept.

 A New Testament passage that appeals to my current situation is the Agony in the Garden scene.
 Here Peter, James, and John suffer from sleepiness as well.
-Instead of having a cellular phone alarm to jolt them back to consciousness they are awakened by the Word of God- Jesus.
+Instead of having a cellular phone alarm to jolt them back to consciousness they are awakened by the Word of God— Jesus.
 According to Mark’s Gospel, Jesus had to provide the sounding alarm for his apostles to wake up not once, but rather three times!
 The same amount as the average American hits the snooze button.
 We really have not progressed too far in 2000 years on that subject.
-But the point I really want to hammer in is that humans constantly let God down by procrastinating and failing to follow through on promises to Him.
+Humans constantly let God down by procrastinating and failing to follow through on promises to Him.
 In Luke 22:40, Jesus warns his closest friends, “Pray that you may not undergo the test”.

 My hope for those reading this post, especially if you are a marginal Catholic that is hesitant to trust the Church or simply stuck in a lazy period of your spiritual life, to please look for people in your life that you can turn to help keep you accountable.
 Ask a parent, spouse, neighbor, best friend, child, or co-worker to come to Mass with you.
 For me the only time I succeeded in waking up on time (AT 6 AM!) was when I went to a Catholic men’s faith-sharing group.